Neonatal Intensive Care Unit (NICU)

 - To get into the unit, please ring the doorbell and be patient if staff are busy.
 Never let anyone you do not know into NICU.

-- A Polaroid picture of your baby is provided.
-You are welcome to take photographs and videos of your baby but please do not photograph or video other babies on the Unit.
+- You are welcome to take photographs and videos of your baby but please do not photograph or video other babies on the Unit.

 - Helium balloons and flowers are not allowed on the unit.